cloudpanel-io/docs/cloudpanel-ce/docs/getting-started-installation-other.md

 For installing the CloudPanel, we first need to login with **SSH**.

-If you are using a private key to login, the SSH command would be the following one:
+If you are using a **private key** to login, the SSH command would be:

 ```bash
 ssh -i path_to_your_private_key root@serverIP
 ```

-If you are using a password to login, the SSH command would be the following one:
+If you are using a **password** to login, the SSH command would be:

 ```bash
 ssh root@serverIP